For General Information: (740) 374-1400

 , , ,

-During pregnancy, the mother’s immune system changes to prevent the rejection of the fetus.
-Researchers are studying whether these changes might be connected to an improvement in rheumatoid arthritis symptoms.
+Changes also happen in the pregnant person’s immune system to keep the body from attacking the unborn baby, also called the fetus.
+Researchers are studying whether these changes might be linked to an improvement in rheumatoid arthritis symptoms.